karineek/CsmithEdge/AE/README.md

 ```

 ## Coverage (Section 4.3)
-Section 4.3 compares coverage of four different sets of programs (CsmithEdge, CsmithEdge with WSA only, CsmithEdge with WDA only and Csmith).
+Section 4.3 compares the coverage of four different sets of programs (CsmithEdge, CsmithEdge with WSA only, CsmithEdge with WDA only and Csmith).
 To reproduce with a smaller set (set of 10 programs instead of 135k):

 ### Set 1 - CsmithEdge
 TODO

-### Set 2 - CsmithEdge with only weaking the static analysis results
+### Set 2 - CsmithEdge with only weakening the static analysis results
 TODO

-### Set 3 - CsmithEdge with only weaking the dynamic analysis results
+### Set 3 - CsmithEdge with only weakening the dynamic analysis results
-Run the fillowing script for GCC coverage:
+Run the following script for GCC coverage:
 ```
 ./../scripts/coverage/gcc-coverage/DA-only-gcc/5-test-dest-machine.sh 3 <compiler-under-measure> <CsmithEdge-folder> <total-programs> <measure-cov-each-n-programs> 1
 ```